apache/incubator-hugegraph/APACHE_PROPOSAL.md

 #### External Dependencies:

 As all dependencies are managed by Apache Maven, none of the external libraries need to be packaged in a source distribution.
-All dependencies have Apache compatible licenses except for 5 dependencies: MySQL Connector(GPL), word(GPL), TrueLicense(AGPL), JBoss Logging 3(LGPL) and jnr-posix(LGPL+GPL), we will remove these dependencies in future.
+All dependencies have Apache compatible licenses except for 4 dependencies: MySQL Connector(GPL), word(GPL), JBoss Logging 3(LGPL) and jnr-posix(LGPL+GPL), we will remove these dependencies in future.

 HugeGraph has the following external [dependencies](https://github.com/hugegraph/hugegraph/issues/1632):